oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

 ## Introduction

-This lab walks you through the steps to create vector indexes and run approximate similarity searches.
+This lab walks you through the steps to create vector indexes and run approximate similarity searches for text.

 Estimated Lab Time: 10 minutes